 45 credits of taught modules will be taught in the first semester from September until December plus an additional 15 credits of taught material associated with the research project.
 A further 45 credits of taught modules will be taught in the second semester from January until April.
 All taught module examinations will be in the standard examination periods during January and May.
-The 90 credit Research Engineering project will be completed over 3 semesters.
+The 90 credit Extended Research Project will be completed over 3 semesters.

-The modules making up the programme are presented in the table below.
+The modules available within the programme diet are presented in the table below.